Cyber Attacks are personal

 Most people don’t think cyber attacks are personal – until it happens to them.
 Today Darren asked me if I had requested a change to my direct deposit information.
 I had not, so he forwarded me an email where hackers spoofed my name to steal my paycheck.

-I felt many things in that moment – anger stood out among them, but mostly I felt worried.
+I felt many things at that moment, anger stood out among them, but mostly I felt worried.
 A cybercriminal targeted me.
 They were trying to steal from me.
 I know that most cyberattacks are opportunistic, but this felt personal.

-There’s a very good reason I felt that way – cyberattacks are personal.
+There’s a good reason I felt that way, cyberattacks are personal.

 But that doesn’t mean we’re defenseless.